Sequential Bayesian experimental design for estimation of extreme-event probability in stochastic dynamical systems: Computational framework

 Both approximations in SGPR (in terms of \eqref{SGP1}) and VHGPR (\eqref{VHGP1} and \eqref{VHGP3}) are computed as posterior predictive distributions under a Bayesian framework, with hyperparameters (say $\boldsymbol{\theta}$) determined from maximizing the likelihood function $p(\mathcal{D}|\boldsymbol{\theta})$.
-For SGPR, both the likelihood function (used in training of the model) and posterior \eqref{SGP1} can be derived analytically, allowing a straightforward and inexpensive numerical implementation.
-In contrast, for VHGPR, the introduction of the Gaussian process on $g(x)$ prohibits analytical results on the likelihood function and posterior, posing great challenges in the numerical computation (which involves high-dimensional integration).
+For SGPR, both the likelihood function and posterior \eqref{SGP1} can be derived analytically, allowing a straightforward and inexpensive numerical implementation.
+In contrast, for heteroscedastic GPR, the introduction of the Gaussian process on $g(\boldsymbol{x})$ prohibits analytical results on the likelihood function and posterior, posing great challenges in the numerical computation (which involves high-dimensional integration).

 In order to reduce the computational cost, variational inference is applied in VHGPR, which uses parameterized Gaussian distributions to approximate some critical distributions involved in the posterior and likelihood function.
-These Gaussian distributions can be determined efficiently through some optimization problem to minimize their differences from the critical distributions.
+These Gaussian distributions can be determined efficiently through some optimization problems to minimize their differences from the critical distributions.
 As a result of this approximation, the high-dimensional integration can be reduced to analytical formulations which leads to inexpensive computations (approximations) of the posterior and the likelihood function.
+In particular, the computational cost of VHGPR is only twice of SGPR, alleviating the resource requirement for the computation.
 More details on the algorithms of the VHGPR, along with SGPR, are summarized in Appendix A for completeness.
 The interested readers can also refer to \citep{rasmussen2003gaussian,lazaro2011variational} for details.